agile-data-scientists/data-science-manifesto/storage/app/markdown/index.md

 #### Principles

+Aim to completely remove manual intervention in numerical processing.

 Agile Data science is about solving problems, not models or algorithms.

 All validation of data, hypotheses and performance should be tracked, reviewed and automated.